colinRawlings/cmake_tools/notes.md

     "C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\Tools\vsdevcmd" -arch=x64
     ```

+- After this can configure (but not clean and configure) from within `code`

 - For some reason with shared libs the variable `CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS` does not get respected leading to an absence of `.lib` files (these are not created if the dll does not export any symbols).
 The build succeeds but then the linking fails.

 ## Configuring `clang-format`